yuki-oyama/tristan2025-website/content/call/_index.md

 ## Special Issue
 Currently, TRISTAN 2025 is planning special issues in journals such as Transportation Science and Transportation Research Part C following the international conference.
 The specific topics are:
-1. Humanitarian Logistics and Disaster Management,
+1. Logistics Optimization and Humanitarian Transportation,
-2. Smart Mobility,
+2. Smart Mobility and Network Analysis,
-3. Urban Science and Travel Behavior Analysis.
+3. Travel Behavior Analysis, Urban Management and Science.

 <br>

 ## Scope and Topics
 Submissions are welcome across a broad range of fields related to transportation systems analysis and transportation science.
 The scope of the conference includes, but is not limited to:

+**Logistics Optimization and Humanitarian Transportation**
 - Logistics and Freight Transport
   - Urban logistics, operative models, and applications
   - Road and rail freight, Maritime transport and ports, Air freight and airports